jackw01/smallXY/README.md

 ![](img/DSCF6918.jpg)

-Almost all of the printer's wiring is integrated into one fully connectorized harness that attaches to the frame using 3D printed snaps and 3M dual lock.
+Almost all of the printer's wiring is integrated into one fully connectorized harness that attaches to the frame using 3D printed clips and 3M dual lock.

-The toolhead is connected with JST SM connectors mounted in a 3D printed part for ease of servicing.
+The toolhead is connected with JST SM connectors mounted in a 3D printed part for ease of removal.
 The single 12-conductor high flexibility cable is supported by a 3D printed mount to eliminate any strain on the connectors.

 ## Design Files